 Instead of using data validation, you could use a Form Control Combo Box.
 It gives you a bit more control over the appearance of the drop down list.

-If you select an item from the Form Control drop down list, the item number is entered in the linked cell.
-In the screen shot below, February was selected, and a 2 is entered in cell D5.
+You can't type in the box, so click the arrow, then select an item from the list.
+That item's index number (its position in the list) is entered in the linked cell.
+In the screen shot above, February was selected, and a 2 is entered in cell D5.

 To show the item name, instead of the item number, you can use an INDEX function in another cell.
 In this example, the INDEX function returns a month name from the MonthList named range, from the row number (2) for the selected month (February).